-Refilling a butane torch is simple task.
-The butane fuel is available through this website or you can buy it locally at hardware stores, drug stores or specialty shops.
-The most important advice when refilling a torch is to hold the container of fuel upside down while refueling, otherwise air will enter the fuel cell in your torch and may cause issues with a consistent flame.
+Refilling a butane torch is a simple task.
+The butane fuel is available through this website, or you can buy it locally at hardware stores, drug stores, or specialty shops.
+The most important advice when refilling a torch is to hold the container of fuel upside down while refueling.
+Otherwise, air will enter the fuel cell in your torch and may cause issues with a consistent flame.

-Prior to refilling a butane torch, you will need to drain any fuel and air remaining from the torch.
-Making use of the small screwdriver press the fuel-refilling nozzle, usually on the bottom of the torch to get rid of the surplus fuel.
+Before refilling a butane torch, you will need to drain any fuel and air remaining from the torch; making use of the small screwdriver, press the fuel-refilling nozzle, usually on the bottom of the torch, to get rid of the surplus fuel.
 You should hear a hissing sound as the fuel and air escape.
 Be sure to do this in a well-ventilated area.

-Be sure to turn the flame adjustment screw, knob or lever to off or the lowest setting before attempting to refuel your torch.
-You may also have a “on/off” switch of some sort.
+Make sure to turn the flame adjustment screw, knob, or lever to off or the lowest setting before attempting to refuel your torch.
+You may also have an “on/off” switch of some sort.

 Turn the butane torch upside down so the refill inlet nozzle is visible.
-Insert the nozzle into the butane torch fuel canister and press the canister towards the torch and hold, the nozzle on the fuel canister will press in.
+Insert the nozzle into the butane torch fuel canister press the canister towards the torch, and hold it.
+The nozzle on the fuel canister will press in.
 This will allow the fuel to flow into the torch.
 Do this for 5 seconds or so.
-If your torch has a fuel window you can check the level of fuel by looking at the window.
-There is no need to pump the fuel canister while fueling.
+If your torch has a fuel window, you can check the fuel level by looking at the window.
+You don’t need to pump the fuel canister while fueling.

-Once you have refilled your butane torch, let it sit a few minutes until the fuel reaches room temperature.
-Because the butane fuel is compressed in the fuel container is will be colder than room temperature.
+Once you have refilled your butane torch, let it sit for a few minutes until the fuel reaches room temperature.
+Because the butane fuel is compressed in the fuel container, it will be colder than room temperature.
 When it warms, the fuel will expand.